Comer Conference

 Oceanographer discovers how warming waters thousands of miles away increase melting across West Antarctic ice shelf

 By Ananya Chandhok Medill Reports, Feb.
-20, 2024 For University of Washington oceanographer Channing Prend how ocean currents circulate heat is a critical consideration for understanding ice melt in Antarctica.
-Prend’s research on the West Antarctic ice sheet revealed that heat from water thousands of miles to the north can lead to ice melt onshore …
+20, 2024 How ocean currents circulate heat over thousands of miles is critical for University of Washington oceanographer Channing Prend to understand ice melt in Antarctica.
+Prend’s research on the West Antarctic ice sheet revealed that heat from water thousands of miles to the north can lead to ice …

 Oceanographer discovers how warming waters thousands of miles away increase melting across West Antarctic ice shelf Read More »